Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Formalizing Pattern Matching with Functional Equivalence

 In other words, two subsequences are functionally $k$-equivalent if they behave identically in the same contexts at least $k$ times.
 The hyperparameter $k$ represents the strength of evidence required to establish functional equivalence between two subsequences.
 The minimum value $k=1$ corresponds to the weakest form of evidence, meaning a single shared context is sufficient to establish equivalence, whereas higher values of $k$ demand more robust evidence.

 Next, we ask: which inputs are reachable from observed data utilizing functional equivalence?
-To formalize this, we define the \textbf{substitution graph}: Let $\gG_{D,k}=(V,E)$ be an undirected graph with a vertex set $V=\gX^n$ of all possible inputs.
-Two vertices $\vx,\vx'\in V$ are connected with an edge in $E$ if and only if there exists an index set $I\subset [n]$ such that $\bigset{\vx,\vx'}$ is an $I$-co-occurrence (in $V$) of a pair of functionally $k$-equivalent sequences at $I$ in $D$.
-With this substitution graph $\gG_{D,k}$, we formally define the \textbf{$k$-coverage} as a set of inputs which are connected\footnote{For an undirected graph $\gG$, two vertices $u, v$ are connected if $\gG$ contains a path between $u$ and $v$.} to at least one observed input as follows:
+To formalize this, we define \textbf{substitution graph}: Let $\gG^{(D,k)}=(V, E)$ be an undirected graph with a vertex set $V=\gX^\ell$ of all possible inputs.
+Two vertices $\vx,\vx'\in V$ are connected with an edge in $E$ if and only if there exists an index set $I\subset [\ell]$ such that $\vx_I \equiv^{(D,k)}_I$ $\bigset{\vx,\vx'}$ is an $I$-co-occurrence (in $V$) of a pair of functionally $k$-equivalent sequences at $I$ in $D$.
+This process is illustrated on the right side of~\cref{fig:coverage_illustration}, as a special case where $k=1$.
+With this substitution graph $\gG^{(D,k)}$, we formally define the \textbf{$k$-coverage} as a set of inputs which are connected\footnote{For an undirected graph $\gG$, two vertices $u, v$ are connected if $\gG$ contains a path between $u$ and $v$.} to at least one observed input as follows: